Alika Hope

 Alika Hope is the founder and primary vocalist for the Ray of Hope Project.
 She was born in Oregon and received a Bachelor of Arts in sociology from the University of Notre Dame.
 Hope also minored in dance at St. Mary's College.
 She went on to receive a Master of Arts in early childhood special education from Teachers College at Columbia University.

 Career

 Opera career

 In 2003, Hope was the soloist singing "Ave Maria" National Shrine of The Divine Mercy on Divine Mercy Sunday.
 This performance was broadcast internationally on EWTN.

 Theatre and singing

 Hope is a member of Actors Equity Association and was in a production of South Pacific in the 2000s.
 In 2012, she performed on The Island Lil as Junie.
 She has also portrayed Mrs. Muller in "Doubt" with Berkshire Actors Theatre.
 Her singing events can be found on BroadwayWorld.
 She participated in a Human Rights Festival in 2018 and an Arts Festival for Human Rights in New York in 2017.

 Television

-Hope has been a co-host of CT Perspective TV on FOX-CT since 2013.
+Hope has been host of New England Perspective TV on FOX-61 and Boston's Channel 7 since 2013.
 She stars as Sandra in the comedy A Coupla Pros.